EEN421/EEN421.github.io/IOT-Hub->>-Service-Bus->>-Logic-App->>-Log-Analytics-Workspace;-Rpi-Soil-Sensor-2.0-Part-2.md

 # Introduction and Use Case:

+This follows up on a previous post where we built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub.
+What now? how do we read that data or do anything meaningful with it?
+Some advanced readers may have thought to make a diagnostics setting to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics) but not the actual message data actually make it into the AzureDiagnostics table in a workspace (good guess though, that was my first move too).

+As our title suggests, the best route to take is from IoT Hub through a Service Bus into a Logic App which can parse the 'message' data, then send it to a Log Analytics Workspace

 This post follows up on a couple of previous posts where we [deployed a raspberry pi headlessly and onboarded syslog and auth logs (for security) to a log analytics workspace](https://www.hanley.cloud/2023-06-13-Raspberry-Pi-Logging-to-Analytics-Workspace/), then [added an I2C soil moisture & temperature sensor and streamed the sensor data to the workspace too](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/).
 Today, we will address several **NEW security updates** and **improvements** to the original processes described.

 <br/>